APNewsBreak: Yanks, Red Sox play on artificial turf London

 “It’s the first Yankees-Red Sox game out of the country, so why not a lot of firsts?”
 New York pitcher CC Sabathia said.
 “I think it will be fine.”

-Instead, 141,913 square feet of FieldTurf Vertex will be transported by truck starting June 4 from the company’s plant in Auchel, France, a little over 150 miles (240 kilometers) to a storage facility outside London, according to Murray Cook, the former big league general manager who is the sport’s field consultant.
+Instead, 141,913 square feet of FieldTurf Vertex will be transported by truck starting June 4 from the company’s plant in Auchel, France, a little over 150 miles (240 kilometers) to a storage facility outside London, according to Murray Cook, the sport’s field consultant.

 Clay for the pitcher’s mound and home plate area comes from DuraEdge in Slippery Rock, Pennsylvania.
 Turface Athletics near Chicago provides the soil conditioner, while mound tamps, infield drags and nail drags are from Beacon Athletics in Middleton, Wisconsin.
 The U.S. materials, including 345 tons of dirt in 18 40-foot containers, left Port Elizabeth, New Jersey, during the third week of April and arrived on May 18 at Port of Felixstowe in Suffolk, about 95 miles (150 kilometers) from London.
 Fence padding was manufactured at Covermaster outside Toronto and shipped from Montreal.

-Note: This story has been corrected to delete references to Murray Cook being a general manager.